emqx/emqx-docs/en_US/performance/benchmark.md

 ### Install Binary Package

-We create binary packages with each release for the following platforms:
+You can download the released binary packages and install the `emqtt_bench` on the following platforms:

 - CentOS 7
 - Rocky Linux 8